 Sisters Thai Living Room, Old Town Fairfax

-Sisters Thai is the place we’d take out of town guests.
-The cozy ambience and the tasty street food menu are unique and comforting.
+Sisters Thai is the place we'd take out-of-town guests.
+The cozy ambiance and the tasty street food menu are unique and comforting.
 There are 5 main soup options, plus others on the street food menu.
-To fight the cold, or enjoy the heat, we’d go with the Poh Tak Soup and it’s spicy seafood.
-Sisters Thai opened a second location in the Mosaic District, which is on our list to visit.
+To fight the cold, or enjoy the heat, we'd go with the Poh Tak Soup and its spicy seafood.
+Sisters Thai also has Virginia restaurant locations in the Mosaic District, Tysons, and Alexandria.
 Read our full review: Sisters Thai Living Room in Fairfax VA.

 Thai Luang, Herndon

-There are many, many more Thai food options in the Northern Virginia area, and we’d love to hear your recommendations in the comments below.
+There are many, many more Thai food options in the Northern Virginia area and we plan to try them all.